Tixit/rpep-bson/README.md

 `rpep-msgpack`
 =====

-This is a [BSON](http://bsonspec.org/) serialization for [rpep.js](https://github.com/Tixit/rpep.js).
+This is a [BSON](http://bsonspec.org) serialization for [rpep.js](https://github.com/Tixit/rpep.js) using [mongodb/js-bson](https://github.com/mongodb/js-bson).
 RPEP is a simple, light-weight protocol for request-response and stream-event style communication between peers.

 Install
 =======